faq about chiropractic in singapore

 Can chiropractic treat knee pain?

 First, you need to understand the root cause of knee pain.
-Chiropractic treatment is helpful if the cause is spinal misalignment.
-A common misconception is that chiropractic treatment cannot correct knee apin because the knee and spine are not correlated.
+Chiropractic care can provide relief if the issue stems from a spinal misalignment.
+A common misconception is that chiropractic care cannot provide pain-relief at the knee because the knee and spine are not correlated.
 Misalignment of the spine can lead to one-side leaning, imbalance of muscles, and over time can lead to pain in the knees / hips / feet.

 I notice my neck is longer than usual, could this be the reason for my frequent neck pain?